cyclus/cyclus.github.com/source/user/tutorial/add_second_reactor.rst

 Note: the blank space between ``</institution>`` and ``</region>`` is for additional institutions in the future.

-Save your input file as input_file2.xml and run the cyclus simulation.
+Save your input file as input_file2.xml and run the |Cyclus| simulation.